kimjoar/writings/views.md

 creates uncertainty as to where something occurs.
 And once again, you most likely need to set up the entire application to test the view.

-The solution: **A view is responsible for one HTML element and everything inside it.**
+My solution: **A view is responsible for one HTML element and everything inside it.**

 And, of course, a view may contain several subviews which again are responsible for themselves.